rdevries-thoughtworks/leap_se/pages/docs/platform/troubleshooting/tests.md

 We use [Nagios](http://www.nagios.org/) together with [Check MK agent](https://en.wikipedia.org/wiki/Check_MK) for running checks on remote hosts.

-You can log into the monitoring web interface via [https://MONITORNODE/nagios3/](https://MONITORNODE/nagios3/).
+One nagios installation will monitor all nodes in all your environments.
+You can log into the monitoring web interface via [https://DOMAIN/nagios3/](https://DOMAIN/nagios3/).
 The username is `nagiosadmin` and the password is found in the secrets.json file in your provider directory.
+Nagios will send out mails to the `contacts` address provided in `provider.json`.

+## Nagios Frontents

+There are other ways to check and get notified by Nagios besides regularly checking the Nagios webinterface or reading email notifications.
+Check out the [Frontends (GUIs and CLIs)](http://exchange.nagios.org/directory/Addons/Frontends-%28GUIs-and-CLIs%29) on the Nagios project website.
+A recommended status tray application is [Nagstamon](https://nagstamon.ifw-dresden.de/), which is available for Linux, MacOS X and Windows.
+It can not only notify you of hosts/services failures, you can also acknoledge or recheck these with it.

 ### Log Monitoring